The Killing Moon

 Freedom, he thought, would shortly be his if the armor-clad warriors’ arrows found their mark.
 He contemplated this as he leapt over a fallen tree and hunkered down.
 The inner turmoil was too much for him to bear.
 Around him, lichen-coated tree trunks began to blacken and decay.
 The grass and fungi withered as well, creating a hotspot of disease around the shuddering man.
 Ohan peeked his head up just as a samurai glanced in his direction.

 “Death clings to you like a child, Ohan Moru!” the samurai leader hollered.
-It took everything in him to force the sound to carry through the void of Aokigahara, which was sparsely illuminated by moonlight.
+It took everything in him to force the sound to carry through the thick forest of Aokigahara, which was sparsely illuminated by moonlight.

 Ohan buried his face in the crook of his arm to stifle his sobs.